 We’ve compiled some of our most frequently received questions and concerns below.
-We at Alpha Seven Energy pride ourselves on ensuring each of our investor partners have a high level of confidence prior to coming on-board.
+We at Alpha Seven Energy pride ourselves on ensuring that each of our investor partners has a high level of confidence prior to coming on-board.

 If you have any questions or concerns that are not addressed on this page, or if you would like more information, please use either our live chat box in the bottom-right corner of this page, or go to our Contact Us page and fill in your details, and one of our team members will be in touch with you soon.

 During the COVID-19 outbreak, we took the opportunity to record a video conference featuring our senior partners responding to some of the questions below.

 Bitcoin mining is the process of expending (often large) amounts of computing power to confirm transactions on the blockchain ledger, but the computing power required demands an equally large amount of energy.
 People and organizations all around the world perform this work, which helps to secure and maintain the bitcoin network, and in return they are rewarded by the network with bitcoins.